j05u3/whatsapp-cloud-api-express/README.md

 Beforehand you should get some values from the developers.facebook.com, you can use [this amazing tutorial](https://github.com/tawn33y/whatsapp-cloud-api/blob/v0.2.6/TUTORIAL.md) by @tawn33y.

-This library has been tested on v15.0 of the webhook API.

 ### Receiving messages

 The webhook part of the API is implemented as an express router.
 The webhook is the part that allows you to listen for new messages incoming to your bot.
 You can use it like this: